seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 # 2. Market Analysis

-The robot vacuum cleaner segment in 2018 was the 25% of total vacuums cleaners segment(>200), a percentage that is expected to significantly grow during the next years.
+The robot vacuum cleaner segment in the market in 2018 was the 25% of total vacuums cleaners segment(>200), a percentage that is expected to significantly grow during the next years.
-In 2018, the global RVC was valued at 6.5 billion U.S. dollars; the market value is forecast to reach 39.1 billion U.S. dollars by 2026.
+In 2018, the global RVC market was valued at 6.5 billion U.S. dollars; The market value is forecast to reach 39.1 billion U.S. dollars by 2026.
 The 46% of the next market growth will come from EMEA region, europe included.

+Reasons for market growth:
+- Decreased time for household activities, robots help humans to perform mundane tasks.
+- Improved efficiency and accuracy of robots thanks to the development and evolution of sensors and visualization technologies.
+- The development of IoT and wireless technologies has given users the power to control robots using remote or smartphone remotely.

 The European key companies are:
 IR2.